 of recommendation to:

 - Transcript(s).
-Each applicant must submit an official or unofficial copy of his or her transcript(s) from both undergraduate and graduate institutions.
+Each applicant must submit an official or unofficial copy of their transcript(s) from both undergraduate and graduate institutions.

 - Resume.
 Each applicant must submit a resume that includes recent work history and community service participation.